Differences Between Finance and Consulting

 Skills Required for Management Consulting

-- Understand trends: Your job is to see the past, be in the present and predict the future in such a way that the client can be positive about their business.
-And while getting there, you need to understand trends of the business and how to make sense in your prediction.
+- Understand trends: Your job is to see the past, be in the present, and predict the future so that the client can be positive about their business.
+And while getting there, you need to understand the business trends and how to make sense in your prediction.

-- Being able to analyze a vast amount of data: How would you know where the company is coming from?
+- Analyzing a vast amount of data: How would you know where the company is coming from?
 You need historical data to answer this question.
-Moreover, you need to know how to analyze the data so that you can change their future.
-Even if analyses are not always considered as a specific skill, but you need to know how to analyze the data in such a way that you can communicate the trend via statistical model, charts or presentations.
+Moreover, you need to know how to analyze the data to change their future.
+Even if analyses are not always considered a specific skill, you need to know how to analyze the data so that you can communicate the trend via statistical models, charts, or presentations.

 Let’s see how you can get there.